 After our evening in Wheeler, we drove the 18 miles to Shamrock, Texas, where we stayed overnight.
 Shamrock is at the crossroads of Interstate 40 (formerly known as Route 66) and U.S. Route 83.

-The historic Conoco Tower Station and U-Drop Inn Café, listed in the National Register of Historic Places, are both located in Shamrock on the old Route 66.
+The historic Conoco Tower Station and U-Drop Inn Café, listed in the National Register of Historic Places, are in Shamrock on the old Route 66.
 Have you seen the 2006 Cars movie?

-You might recognize the U-Drop Inn as the inspiration for the character Ramone’s automotive shop in Radiator Springs in that movie.
-The nicest and most helpful ladies in the Visitor’s Center, Oleta, and Betty shared the history and some of the stories about the U-Drop Inn, including a visit from Elvis Presley.
+In that movie, you might recognize the U-Drop Inn as the inspiration for the character Ramone’s automotive shop in Radiator Springs.
+The nicest and most helpful ladies in the Visitor’s Center, Oleta and Betty, shared the history and some of the stories about the U-Drop Inn, including a visit from Elvis Presley.

 What great stories!